Wealth Club – Compelling investments for experienced investors

 Up to 30% income tax relief

 You can invest up to £200,000 in VCTs per tax year, and receive tax relief of up to £60,000.
 To benefit, you must have paid or owe as much tax during the tax year in which you invest.
-To keep the relief, you must hold the investment for at least five years.
+You must hold the investment for at least five years to retain the relief.

 Tax-free income